 The Nine Ladies Stone Circle located on Stanton Moor, Derbyshire, is owned by the English Heritage.
 It is a Bronze age circle that consists of 9 upright stones made of local millstone grit and is less than a meter high.
 Just to the south is a small standing stone named ‘The Kings Stone’.

-Upon looking up the history of this site, The English heritage website states that ‘It was traditionally believed to depict nine ladies turned to stone as a penalty for dancing on a Sunday’ Could this have been witches? whose to say, but it is assumed it was used at the time od Druids and is still used by pagans to this day for many different ceremonies.
+Upon looking up the history of this site, The English heritage website states that ‘It was traditionally believed to depict nine ladies turned to stone as a penalty for dancing on a Sunday’ Could this have been witches?
+Nobody is sure, but it is assumed it was used at the time by Druids and is still used by pagans to this day for many different ceremonies.

 I have visited this location and conducted an Echovox session which replies to her question ‘We Danced’